AgnesSG/AgnesSG.github.io/_projects/2_urban_revitalization_madrid.markdown

 ### General description

 **The place** The intervention area is a part of the Canillas neighbourhood, located in the Hortaleza District in Madrid, Spain.
-The buildings included in the project were originally designed in the 1950s by a team lead by Luis Cubillo de Arteaga as part of an experimental project to explore the possibilities of social housing in Madrid.
+The buildings included in the project were originally designed in the 1950s by a team led by Luis Cubillo de Arteaga as part of an experimental project to explore the possibilities of social housing in Madrid.

-Without many green areas, cars took over the neighbourhood, reducing the possibility of social interactions in the area.
+Without many protected green areas, cars took over the neighbourhood, reducing the possibility of social interactions in the area.

 **The challenge** Analysing the function and energy efficiency of the existing buildings with respect to the local climate and selecting the appropriate technologies, materials and systems to be used in the intervention.
 Additionally, defining a sustainable urban revitalisation plan for the neighbourhood.